kbalagtey-work/responsive-image-utils/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kbalagtey-tacit/responsive-image-utils/badge.svg)](https://coveralls.io/github/kbalagtey-tacit/responsive-image-utils)
 [![Dev Dependencies](https://david-dm.org/kbalagtey-tacit/responsive-image-utils/dev-status.svg)](https://david-dm.org/kbalagtey-tacit/responsive-image-utils?type=dev)

+### Overview
+Use this utility lib to generate image srcsets and sizes used for responsive web design using a mobile-first approach.

+This project is a lightweight utils version of **[Responsive Image Breakpoints Generator](https://www.responsivebreakpoints.com/)**.

 ### How it works?
 Please spend some time to read the following links which I think explains the concept of responsive images pretty well.